GuruSR/SmallRTC/README.md

 **Compilation:**

-For those using PlatformIO, you may run into errors about settimeofday and gettimeof day, you're compiling with Linux includes, not Arduino.
+For those using PlatformIO, you may run into errors about settimeofday and gettimeofday, you're compiling with Linux includes, not Arduino.
 To avoid the problem, you'll need to do the following:

 In SmallRTC.h, change: